tschaffter/rstudio/README.md

 RStudio is now available at http://localhost.
 On the login page, enter the default username (`rstudio`) and the password specified in `.env`.

-To stop the API service, enter `Ctrl+C` followed by `docker-compose down`.
+To stop RStudio, enter `Ctrl+C` followed by `docker-compose down`.
 If running in detached mode, you will only need to enter `docker-compose down`.

 ## Accessing logs